Tutorial

 • Amount Type = Net Amount – shows the net balance of the account(s) for the period, after debits and credits are applied.

-In Business Central Financial Reporting you can apply additional Dimension filters (or totalling) to each line.
+In Business Central Financial Reporting you can apply additional Dimension filters (or totaling) to each line.
 In this example NT, SA and QLD areas were chosen to include all dimensions in this range.

 • We support all 4 additional dimension filters in Power BI.